KPI-IP94-Database/TeamThreeProject/lib/README.md

 predefined JSON scheme.

-### Databse.createTable(tableModel)

-The table model is described in the main README.md file

 ### Database.ifExists(table, field, value)

 table - name of the table, string

 field - name of the field to check, string